Skepsis-Market/core-contracts/README.md

 # Skepsis Market

-A prediction market protocol for continuous value ranges, built on EVM (Avalanche Fuji).
+A prediction market protocol for continuous value ranges, built on EVM (Arbitrum Sepolia).
 Users bet on where a value will land — not just up or down, but a specific range — and the protocol prices every outcome automatically using LMSR (Logarithmic Market Scoring Rule).

 > **Hackathon submission.**